-If you have lost your job due to the COVID-19 pandemic, you can apply for the Pandemic Unemployment Payment (PUP) to support you through this period.
-The payment is available to those who have become unemployed as a result of the pandemic.
+If you lost your job due to the COVID-19 pandemic, you might have received the Pandemic Unemployment Payment to support you through this period.
+The payment was for those who have become unemployed as a result of the pandemic.

 What is the COVID-19 Pandemic Unemployment Payment?

 The payment is designed to quickly deliver a social welfare payment to unemployed people and provide income security during the pandemic.